edgepointlearning/edgepointlearning.github.io/collections/_posts/2017-12-20-learning-research-2017.md

 *  Improve outreach and growth efforts with middle managers, encouraging them to prioritize ethics over sales targets and goals
 *  Focus on innovation and creativity in your training to encourage widespread organizational growth

-<strong>What other insights did you pull from these studies, and how can you see them being applicable to your workforce?</strong>
+<strong>What other insights did you pull from these studies, and how can you see them being applicable to your workforce?
+Want to incorporate them into your training strategy?
+The EdgePoint team would love to help!</strong>

 [Contact Us](/contact/ ){:class="button"}